-He told her that he could fix the things that the other mechanics said were issues, but that he wanted to be honest with her that he wasn’t sure that was the problem, and she might spend $2,000 only to have the transmission go out, which is what he thought the issue was.
+This mechanic told Donyelle that he could fix the things that the other mechanics said were issues, but that he wanted to be honest with her that he wasn’t sure that was the problem, and she might spend $2,000 only to have the transmission go out, which is what he thought the issue was.

-With this information, we were able to help Donyelle process the need for a new car.
-We put requests out to the community through church and social connections of staff members, seeking advice on quality used car dealers in the area that had trustworthy reputations and quality cars for under $10,000.
-However, this was going to be a steep price for her and she would have to take out a car payment loan.
+With this information, the 2gether program was able to help Donyelle process the need for a new car.
+The team put requests out to the community through church and social connections of staff members, seeking advice on quality used car dealers in the area that had trustworthy reputations and quality cars for under $10,000.
+However, this was going to be a steep price for Donyelle and she would have to take out a car loan.

 We’re grateful to be a part of such a giving community and hopeful to see Donyelle go the extra mile and complete the program.